GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 * **Data Action** - Provides the integration point to invoke a third-party REST web service or AWS lambda.
 * **Architect flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
 * **Triggers** - Provides the ability for a data action and architect workflow to work cohisively to perform the task.
-* **CX as Code** - A Genesys Cloud Terraform provider that provides an interface for declaring core Genesys Cloud objects.

 ## Prerequisites